 Teaching Modalities

 In chatting with our interns, each had a preference for the type of course they took.
 Some preferred in-person while others preferred online and asynchronous.
-However, the resounding common thread that made the difference in the classroom was the instructor.
+However, the resounding common thread that made the difference in the classroom was the instructors' teaching modalities.
 How the instructor approached the class and their level of organization at the end of the day made all the difference.

 One aspect the students would like to see instructors consider is making adaptations based on how the course is delivered.
 Asynchronous classes require very clear class organization of assignments and content, while in-person classes can have less organization since students have the opportunity to ask questions live.
 This seems to be intuitive, but it appears there is quite a disparity between course organization across each campus.
 The interns wished their institutions provided a template for the instructors.
 Understanding and adapting to the nuances of the differing presentation in each of the classes added an additional layer of complication on top of the already rigorous coursework.